esphome/esphome-docs/components/text/lvgl.rst

     :description: Instructions for setting up an LVGL textarea Text component.
     :image: ../images/lvgl_c_txt.png

-The ``lvgl`` text platform creates an editable text component from a LVGL textarea widget and requires :ref:`LVGL <lvgl-main>` to be configured.
+The ``lvgl`` text platform creates an editable text component from an LVGL textarea widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widget is :ref:`lvgl-wgt-txt`.
 A single text component supports